Browsing Category

 By June 18, 2019 Headlines, Life

-Elusive as ever, joy was still ours to be had in Toronto yesterday.
-It took a sporting match to make that happen and one other key ingredient in that mass celebration on parade through the downtown core: accessibility.
+Elusive as ever, joy was ours to be had in Toronto yesterday.
+It took a sporting match to make that happen, and one other key ingredient in that mass celebration on parade through the downtown core: accessibility.
 Over and over again, fans were to be heard gushing over “our team.”
-It was the story of our neighbourhood streets and that neighbourhood is global.
+It was the story of our neighbourhood streets.
 Everyone owned a piece of the Raptor’s championship.
-We felt close to it, felt it was ours.
-Millions of fans had access to refracted glory.
+We felt close to it, thought it was ours.
+Millions of fans enjoyed access to refracted glory.

 I was a point guard in Scarborough growing up.
 All the children of immigrants- Vietnamese, Asians, Black, Brown, we all played religiously so it is really special to now be with my fellow Canadians and be celebrating together.
 Everyone in Canada knows each other.
 We are one big family.